• Skip to primary navigation

 sticky toffee pudding with macaron shell

-I make this, however, with a grated tart apple (Granny Smith), giving it a twist to the classic just made with dates.
-Somehow adding an apple makes us feel a bit better with the decadent luscious toffee sauce's scrumptiousness!
+However, I add a grated apple (choose one that's tart, like Granny Smith) for an extra moist twist to the classic.
+Somehow adding an apple makes us feel a bit better with that decadent luscious toffee sauce.

 bowl of glistening golden brown pudding, moist with extra toffee sauce

-That's me before I'm even topped with more toffee sauce
+That's the pudding out of the oven before topped with more toffee sauce

 cup of sticky toffee macarons